mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 * `headers` - This is where all the HTTP headers like `Host`, `Accept-Language`, and the others are stored.
+    `headers` is also dictionary-like
+    and can be accessed like `request.headers['Host']`.

 Other attributes are available to `HttpRequest`, but that list will get you far enough to get started.
+Check out
+{{< extlink "https://docs.djangoproject.com/en/4.0/ref/request-response/" "Request and response objects" >}}
+for the other attributes.

 I should also note
 that `HttpRequest` instances are a common place